savoirfairelinux/ansible-zbackup/README.md

     cat mybackup.tar | '/opt/myproject/backups/dump'

+Important note: it *needs* to be a tar-NOT-gzipped file.
+Don't feed it something else.

 Then, you can get back your latest dump with:

     '/opt/myproject/backups/getlatest' > mybackup.tar

-Important note: it *needs* to be a tar-NOT-gzipped file.
-Don't feed it something else.
+Or, you can get a gzipped version of the dump with:

+    '/opt/myproject/backups/getlatest -z' > mybackup.tar.gz

 [zbackup]: http://zbackup.org/